Tymoteusz Puchacz

-Tymoteusz Puchacz (born 23 January 1999) is a Polish professional footballer who plays as a left-back for Greek Super League club Panathinaikos, on loan from Bundesliga side Union Berlin, and the Poland national team.
+Tymoteusz Puchacz (born 23 January 1999) is a Polish professional footballer who plays as a left-back for Azerbaijan Premier League club Sabah, on loan from Holstein Kiel.

 Club career

 Puchacz started his career with Lech Poznań.

 On 15 December 2017, he was loaned to I liga side Zagłębie Sosnowiec.

 On 31 August 2018, he was loaned to I liga side GKS Katowice.

 On 18 May 2021, Union Berlin signed Puchacz with a transfer fee of €3.5 million.
 He joined the club for the 2021–22 season.

-On 10 January 2022, he was loaned to Süper Lig side Trabzonspor.

-On 29 December 2022, his loan to Super League Greece side Panathinaikos was confirmed.
+On 10 January 2022, he was loaned to Süper Lig side Trabzonspor and won the league title months later.
+The same year on 29 December, his loan to Super League Greece side Panathinaikos was confirmed.

+On 19 June 2023, Puchacz was sent to 1.
+FC Kaiserslautern on another loan.
+He recorded one goal and thirteen assists in all competitions across the 2023–24 season, as FCK finished the league season in 13th and reached the 2023–24 DFB-Pokal final.

+On 2 August 2024, Puchacz joined Bundesliga newcomers Holstein Kiel.